-- (a) Disclosure/University Review. - (1) A faculty member shall fully and completely disclose to the President or representative all inventions which the faculty member develops or discovers while an employee of the University, together with an outline of the project and the conditions under which it was done.
+(a) Disclosure/University Review.

+(1) A faculty member shall fully and completely disclose to the President or representative all inventions which the faculty member develops or discovers while an employee of the University, together with an outline of the project and the conditions under which it was done.
 With respect to inventions made during the course of approved outside employment, the faculty member may delay such disclosure, when necessary to protect the outside employer's interests, until the decision has been made by the outside employer whether to seek a patent.

-- (2) If the University wishes to assert its interest in the invention, the President or representative shall inform the faculty member within 120 days of the faculty member's disclosure to the President or representative. - (3) The President or representative shall conduct an investigation which shall assess the respective equities of the faculty member and the University in the invention, and determine its importance and the extent to which the University should be involved in its protection, development, and promotion. - (4) The President or representative shall inform the faculty member of the University's decision regarding the University's interest in the invention within a reasonable time, not to exceed 135 days from the date of the disclosure to the President or representative. - (5) The division, between the University and the faculty member, of proceeds generated by the licensing or assignment of an invention shall be negotiated and reflected in a written contract between the University and the faculty member.
-All such agreements shall comport with and satisfy any preexisting commitments to outside sponsoring contractors. - (6) The faculty member shall not commit any act which would tend to defeat the University's interest in the matter, and the University shall take any necessary steps to protect such interest. - (b) Independent Efforts.
-All inventions made outside the field or discipline in which the faculty member is employed by the University and for which no University support has been used are the property of the faculty member, who has the right to determine the disposition of such work and revenue derived from such work.
-The faculty member and the President or representative may agree that the patent for such invention be pursued by the University and the proceeds shared. - (c) University-Supported Efforts.
-An invention which is made in the field or discipline in which the faculty member is employed by the University, or by using University support, is the property of the University and the faculty member shall share in the proceeds therefrom.
+(2) The President or representative shall conduct an investigation which shall assess the respective equities of the faculty member and the University in the invention and determine its importance and the extent to which the University should be involved in its protection, development, and promotion.

+(3) If the University wishes to assert its interest in the invention, the President or representative shall inform the faculty member as soon as practicable, but in no case later than 135 days from the date of the faculty member's disclosure to the President or representative.

+(4) The division, between the University and the faculty member, of proceeds generated by the licensing or assignment of an invention shall be in accordance with this article and reflected in a written contract between the University and the faculty member.
+All such agreements shall comport with and satisfy any preexisting commitments to outside sponsoring contractors.

+(5) The faculty member shall not commit any act which would tend to defeat the University's interest in the matter, and the University shall take any necessary steps to protect such interest.

+(b) Independent Efforts.
+All inventions for which no appreciable University resources have been used are the property of the faculty member, who has the right to determine the disposition of such work and revenue derived from such work.
+The faculty member and the President or representative may agree that the patent for such invention be pursued by the University and the proceeds shared.

+(c) University-Supported Efforts.
+An invention made using appreciable University resources, is the property of the University, and the faculty member shall share in the proceeds.